ObsidianCryptoVault/hive-js/README.md

 ### Donation

-If you like Hive, you can also send us donations in BTC to 142m1MpXHhymF4aASiWwYohe1Y55v5BQwc
+If you like Obsidiancvt, you can also send us donations in BLK to BKrjH958LGvpFVVzVqJkBxyYmpGieWiPpE

 ## License

-Hive is released under GNU General Public License, version 2 or later.
+Obsidiancvt is based on hive-js and is released under GNU General Public License, version 2 or later.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.